mmistakes/made-mistakes-jekyll/_posts/2012-09-17-tonjac-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @TonjaC"
+title: "Long blonde hairs in front of a brick wall"
 description: "PaperFaces portrait of @TonjaC drawn with Paper by 53 on an iPad."
 image: paperfaces-TonjaC-twitter-lg
 thumb: paperfaces-TonjaC-twitter-150.jpg